Dental Clinic Near Me: “Dental Hygienists — They Treat More Than Just Teeth.”

 There’s a pervasive myth that dental hygienists only provide professional teeth cleaning services.
 But we want to set the record straight — dental hygienists treat more than just teeth.
 So, let’s look at what dental hygienists do and their role at a dental clinic near me.
-At an affordable dental clinic near me, you can find dental hygienists assisting dentists.
+You can find dental hygienists assisting dentists at an affordable dental clinic.
 Most people are aware of dental hygienists from their teeth cleaning sessions.
 That’s accurate — dental hygienists clean your teeth to remove years of accumulated plaque and tartar, but that’s not all.

 Summarizing everything dental hygienists do is challenging because different states have different regulations for dental hygienists.
 However, the following is an overview of tasks you can expect dental hygienists to tackle:

 - Running oral assessments to examine oral health conditions.

 - Oral cancer screening tests to look for signs and symptoms of oral cancer or precancerous lesions.

 - Head and neck inspections for signs and symptoms of oral problems and diseases.

 - Development of dental x-rays.